doug-gainey/magic-resume-generator/README.md

 5. Preview resumes with `npm run dev`.
 Navigate to http://localhost:5173 in your browser to see thumbnails.
 Click a thumbnail to see a full-page preview.

 6. Export resumes with `npm run export`.
+You can also export a single resume using `npm run export --template=template-name`.
 All resumes will be exported to the `public/assets/pdf/` folder.

 ## Creating and Updating Templates